shiftingtech/Voron/Z accuracy.md

 Now, the most obvious explination for the characteristic lines is a mechanical issue that's exagerated by the extra hopping.
 Still, I wanted to test if that's all that's going on.
 Note: all photos were taken at whatever angle of light started to show the first surface abberations.
 I wanted to make sure that the layer errors weren't simply being hidden by lighting angle in some photos

 It seemed to me that if I reduce my microstepping, any small math errors would likely get lost, but any actual mechanical issues would remain largly unchanged.
-I printed an object with Z hop, but with my microstepping reduced to 2 (step_distance=0.02)
+I printed an object with Z hop, but with my microstepping reduced to 2 (step_distance=0.02).
+Full steps would have been great, but a step_distance of 0.04 would have meant my 0.2 layers didn't divide nicely by the step_distance.
+That seemed like an unnecessary complication.

 ### x2 microstepping, with 0.2 z-hop
 ![x2 Microstepping, with 0.2 Z-hop](https://raw.githubusercontent.com/shiftingtech/Voron/main/Images/x2_nointerpolate_hop.jpg)